petrichj/affdexme-ios/README.md

 We welcome your contributions to this project.
 Also, feel free to use this code as starting point for your app.

+Attributions: Some graphical elements provided by Emoji One (www.emojione.com)